 Can You Relate?

-If you’re anything like me, being intentional with communication management is paramount to achieving REAL productivity and facilitate creative deep thinking.
+If you’re anything like me, being intentional with communication & time management is paramount to achieving REAL productivity and facilitate creative deep thinking.

 When I was in the beginning of building my business, I struggled with finding the time to accomplish everything I needed to while also producing the work needed to sustain the business.
 The hat rack was empty because they were all precariously perched on my sweating head.
 Every morning I would wake up, get ready for work, hit the paint store, and drive to the job.
 During the course of the day I would field phone calls, answer emails, respond to texts, invoice clients, etc..